-The WHOA, also known as the Dutch Scheme, is a fast and informal pre-insolvency procedure meant for companies that are in core profitable but have come into dire straits due to issues of over indebtedness and/or recurring costs.
-Those companies are enabled by means of debtand/or cost restructuring to enforce a private plan on their creditors and/or shareholders to prevent the loss in value that occurs in bankruptcy.
+The WHOA is a fast and informal pre-insolvency procedure meant for companies that are in core profitable but have come into dire straits due to issues of over indebtedness and/or recurring costs.
+The companies are enabled by means of debt and/or cost restructuring to enforce a private on their creditors and/or shareholders to prevent the loss in value that occurs in bankruptcy.

 The WHOA is quick, flexible, and free of form.
-It is a debtor-in-possession procedure and has minimum judicial involvement.
-A WHOA-plan can be enforced on dissenting creditors or shareholders (cram down).
-Consent of the debtor is required in case of a small or medium enterprise-debtor representation.
+It is a debtor-in-possession procedure and has minimum of judicial involvement.
+The WHOA has the possibility of enforcing a private plan on dissenting creditors or shareholders (cram down).

+The WHOA is applicable for companies that are in a situation where it is to be expected that they cannot continue to pay their debts.
+It can be filed by the debtor itself or by a creditor, a shareholder, the debtor's work council or the debtor's workplace representation.
 In the latter case, a restructuring expert is appointed by the District Court.
 Upon filing one can choose between a public or a confident variant of the procedure.
 The debtor or - if appointed - the restructuring expert proposes a private restructuring plan to (all or a subset of all) providers of capital, i.e., creditors and shareholders.